accuser/uln/docs/index.md

 ULN uln2 = new ULN(42); // This also works fine
 ```

-We've added a new way to create a `ULN` using a String.
-The program can tell which method to use (String or long) based on the type of data you give it.
-We also make sure the String is not `null`, because unlike a `long`, a String is an object that can be `null`.
+We've added a new way to create a `ULN` using a `String`.
+The program can tell which method to use based on the type of data (`String` or `long`) we give it.
+We also make sure the `String` is not `null`, because unlike a `long`, a `String` is an object that can be `null`.

 But, we're not quite there yet.

 Remember, a ULN is a 10-digit number, usually filled with zeros to reach that length.
 While we could keep using a `long` to represent it, this doesn't fully capture the idea of a zero-padded 10-digit number.
-It makes more sense to update our class so that it accepts only valid String representations of a ULN.
+It makes more sense to update our class so that it accepts only valid `String` representations of a ULN.

 Here's how we can modify the `ULN` class: